-Think of a data table as one tab in an excel file.
+Think of a data table as one tab in a spreadsheet.
 You might have data on multiple tabs but they aren’t necessarily connected together.

 When joining two or more data tables, the field(s) used to associate the data tables is called the relational field.
 In the example above, the person’s email address was the relational field.
 We could use it to inform the system that the various data tables are related.

 If you want to skip to just the Multi-level step, please click here